osgirl/devops-actions/slack-msg/README.md

 ### Message text

-Include your desired text in the `args` section of the GitHub Action.
+Include the desired text in the `args` section of the GitHub Action.

 ### Workflow